AnnaSyme/organelle-assembly/README.md

 # organelle-assembly

-A script to assemble and plastid or mitochondrial genome from long and short reads.
+A script to assemble a plastid or mitochondrial genome from long and short reads.